HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instruction bundling

-Supercalar processors attempt to execute more than one instruction in one cycle.
-In a superscalar design the hardware detects teh potential hazards of the instrcutions in flight.
-When the instructions can furthermore execute in an out of order model, management of the dependencies becomes even more complex and require a lot of hardware estate.
+Superscalar processors attempt to execute more than one instruction in one cycle.
+In a superscalar design the hardware detects the potential hazards of the instructions in flight.
+When the instructions can furthermore executes in an out of order model, management of the dependencies becomes even more complex and require a lot of hardware estate.

 VLIW architectures group instructions in a bundle fetched by the instruction fetch stage, complemented with a template field that will tell the hardware about the type of instructions in the bundle.
-It is the responsibilty of the compiler to ensure that the instructions in a bundle will not conflict.
-Although an assembler could also work with instruction bundles, considerting all dependencies and potential conflicts are a hard an cumbersome task for a human assembler programmer.
+It is the responsibility of the compiler to ensure that the instructions in a bundle will not conflict.
+Although an assembler could also work with instruction bundles, considering all dependencies and potential conflicts are a hard an cumbersome task for a human assembler programmer.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->